cseanburns/presentations/ict310/spatial-analysis-notes.md

 information about the map and help them understand the spatial relationships between different features on the map.

-## Map Projections
+## Map Projections: Cylindrical Projections

-- **Mercator Projection:** The Mercator projection is a cylindrical projection that preserves the direction of all lines and shapes, but distorts the size of objects as they move away from the equator.
+**Mercator Projection:** The Mercator projection is a cylindrical projection that preserves the direction of all lines and shapes, but distorts the size of objects as they move away from the equator.
 This projection is commonly used for navigation purposes.

+Aids navigation; distorts nearer the poles

+## Map Projections: Pseudocynlindrical Projections

-- **Robinson Projection:** The Robinson projection is a compromise projection that balances the size and shape of objects across the map.
+**Robinson Projection:** The Robinson projection is a compromise projection that balances the size and shape of objects across the map.
 It is commonly used for general reference maps.

+Aids visualization; distorts nearer the poles

+## Map Projections: Conic Projections

-- **Conic Projection:** The conic projection is a projection that preserves the shape and size of objects within a cone-shaped area of the earth's surface.
+**Conic Projection:** The conic projection is a projection that preserves the shape and size of objects within a cone-shaped area of the earth's surface.
 This projection is commonly used for maps that focus on a specific region.

-There are many other map projections that can be used, each with its own strengths and weaknesses depending on the purpose of the map and the area being represented.
+Used in aviation charts

+## Map Projections: Azimuthal Projections

+A type of camera view: from a perspective

 ## Spatial Memory Recall